 OEKO-TEX® MADE IN GREEN (Global)

-The “Green Button,” is a certification launched by the German government that ensures that the wallpaper meets rigorous sustainability and social responsibility standards throughout its production.
-For more info click here.
+This certification, launched by the German government, ensures that the wallpaper meets strict sustainability and social responsibility criteria.

-Certifies that the wallpaper has been evaluated for environmental protection, low VOC emissions, absence of harmful chemicals, and safety for indoor air quality.
-Originating in Germany, NaturePlus is widely recognised in Europe.
-For more info click here.
+This label certifies that the wallpaper has been evaluated for low VOC emissions and absence of harmful chemicals, ensuring safety for indoor air quality.

 RAL (Germany)